Tochemey/goakt/README.md

 - Actors lifecycle management (Spawn, Kill, ReSpawn)
 - Concurrency and Parallelism - Multiple actors can be managed and execute their tasks independently and concurrently.
 This helps utilize multicore processors efficiently.
-- Location Transparency - The physical location of actors is abstracted.
+- Location Transparency - The physical location of actors is abstracted when cluster mode is enabled.
 Remote actors can be accessed via their address once _remoting_ is enabled.
 - Fault Tolerance and Supervision - Set during the creation of the actor system.
 - Actor Addressing - Every actor in the ActorSystem has an address.